arlauskaslukas/weatherapp/README.md

 The other thing that's provided is the ddl file for database description if there is a need to load the custom data.
 The default data however is provided in the csv files in the folder called "Default-Data" and is packed within the sql file.

-**Note: the entity framework was not used because all the data that is being paased to the backend is controlled.
+**Note: the entity framework was not used because all the data that is being passed to the backend is controlled.
 However in a real case scenario, the cleanup of sql string might be useful or even switching out to EF entirely.**

 **Note: CORS has been enabled in the backend only for the http://localhost:3000.
 If the client app is being launched on a different port, it won't access the data.
 Alternatively, use the plugin for browser to turn off the CORS errors.**